Book I — The Drifter

 Veil Bleed: The Visible Cost

-As Erosion accumulates, you don’t just lose hit points on an internal track.
-You change.
-The world sees you change.
-This is Veil Bleed, and it progresses in four stages — Tremor, Flicker, Scarring, Threshold — each with worsening mechanical penalties and roleplay cues.
+As Erosion accumulates, you don’t just lose points on an internal track.
+You change, and the world sees you change.
+This is Veil Bleed, and it progresses in four stages with worsening penalties and roleplay cues.

-The roleplay cues are as important as the mechanical effects.
+The roleplay cues matter as much as the penalties.
 A Veil-Bled character acts differently.
 Describe the symptoms.
 Comment on the wrongness.
 React to things others don’t see.
-Veil Bleed is meant to be a horror trope you live with, not a number you minimize.
+Veil Bleed is meant to be a horror you live with, not a number you minimize.

 The Break: Burning a Memory

-- Choose a Memory.
+1. Choose a Memory.
 You decide which Pillar to sacrifice.
-The choice should reflect the narrative — if you’ve been pushing yourself in combat, perhaps The Drive goes.
+The choice should reflect the narrative.
+If you’ve been pushing yourself in combat, perhaps The Drive goes.
 If you’ve been ignoring your relationships, perhaps The Anchor.

-- Reset your Erosion.
+3. Reset your Erosion.
 The track returns to 0.
-The wound has closed — but part of you closed with it.
+The wound has closed, but part of you closed with it.

 Other characters might notice the change before you do.
 Your personality shifts.
 Old habits disappear.
 The person they knew is slightly different now, and you can’t explain why.